zilexa/Flexget-instructions/README.md

 <p>
 If you have installed Flexget using Autosetup.sh OR manually by running the commands from autosetup.sh yourself, this is the only correct way to upgrade flexget:
-Check your version and the latest: `~/flexget/bin/flexget -V` stop flexget daemon: `sudo systemctl stop flexget` upgrade setuptools: `sudo pip3 install --upgrade setuptools` upgrade pip3: `pip3 install --upgrade pip` #not sure if necessary but won't do harm go to flexget folder: `cd ~/flexget/`
+Check your version and the latest: `~/flexget/bin/flexget -V` stop the flexget service: `sudo systemctl stop flexget` upgrade setuptools: `sudo pip3 install --upgrade setuptools` upgrade pip3: `pip3 install --upgrade pip` #not sure if necessary but won't do harm go to flexget folder: `cd ~/flexget/`